EleniNtz13/Public-Library-Internship-Sparta/week-02/week-02-report.md

 python --version
 ```

-- If Python is **not installed**, download and install it from the official website.
+- If Python is **not installed**, download and install it from the official website
-- If the command prints a version number, you're good to go ✔️.
+- If the command prints a version number, you're good to go ✔️

 ### 2. Create a Virtual Environment (Recommended)